 All assets listed on this page are to be used separately from this page.
 This page is not to be shared with unintended parties.

 1901.
-Two years after a quiet murder involving an out-of-town stage actor and a local doctor’s daughter, an esteemed Opera House welcomes a progressive Vaudevillian troupe from the East for its first performances since the tragedy; and along with it, an unidentified actress with a purpose.
-With tensions still thick surrounding past events, this mysterious performer discovers she isn’t the only one seeking revenge: someone or something has been “haunting” the racist assailant already.
+Two years after a quiet murder involving an out-of-town stage actor and a local doctor’s daughter, an esteemed Opera House welcomes a progressive Vaudevillian troupe from the East for its first performances since the tragedy; and along with it, a veiled actress with a curious intent.
+With tensions still thick surrounding past events, this mysterious performer discovers she isn’t the only one seeking revenge: someone or something has been “haunting” the assailant already.
 When the two conspirers uncover each other’s secrets, they decide their dual efforts will be more successful in subduing their enemy.

 At the turn of the century in the Southern United States, ALLYE PEARROW and her father DR. WILLARD L. PEARROW, quarrel over her interest in a famous traveling actor who is performing at her father’s illustrious opera house.
 Allye’s father insists she refrain from dabbling with a person of such lowly status and follow his footsteps into medicine.
 With her mother no longer living, Allye’s father has little patience for his daughter’s defiance.
 She decides to flee town on the last night of the show with the performer, JAMEISON, a married and very masterful and alluring actor.
 When Dr. Pearrow catches word of their plan, he rushes to stop them from boarding the midnight train.
 But as they board, Pearrow unexpectedly pulls a revolver and shoots Jameison through his back and into his daughter, killing Jameison.
 The wounded Allye steps backward onto the train as her lover falls lifelessly to the platform and watches the smoking gun in her father’s hand as the train leaves the station.